 Many questions should get your attention when preparing for a job interview.

-An excellent way to start this preparation is through remembering the questions in the vast majority of job interviews.
+An excellent way to start this preparation is by remembering the questions in most job interviews.
 The first that should come to your mind is the opening sentence:

 “Tell us about yourself.”